peachy-KD/mods/Sonic Generations/Unleashed-ish Physics/readme.txt

 * Modern Super Sonic cannot initiate his Floating Boost (the "auto-pilot" flight) while in mid-air.

-Known issues:
+Other notes:

-* Super Sonic has more control of his Floating Boost; be wary of steering off the stage!
+* Modern Super Sonic has more control of his Floating Boost; be wary of steering off the stage!

 * In Unleashed Project 1.0, Super Sonic cannot clear the first whale jump in Cool Edge.